EU pledges crackdown on ‘brutal’ migrant smuggling during visit to overwhelmed Italian island

 In the face of the new crisis on Lampedusa, Italy’s Giorgia Meloni has pledged tougher measures and is calling for a naval blockade of North Africa to prevent migrants on smugglers’ boats from departing.

-Von der Leyen’s vow to crack down on “this brutal business” of migrant smuggling and help Italy to cope with the spike in arrivals as part of a 10-point plan appeared to stop short of a naval blockade, at least a quick one.
+Von der Leyen vowed to crack down on “this brutal business” of migrant smuggling and help Italy cope with the spike in arrivals.
+But the 10-point plan appeared to stop short of a naval blockade, at least a quick one.

 She instead offered support for “exploring options to expand existing naval missions in the Mediterranean, or to work on new ones.”